Skip to Content

 Authentication

 All API requests are authenticated using an API key passed via the X-API-KEY HTTP header.
+Your organisation can hold multiple keys (one per integration is common) — any active key authenticates a request.
+See Obtaining Your API Key to create and manage them.

 curl -X GET "https://api.codelloy.com/link/external/v1/shortenedUrl?page=0&size=20" \ -H "X-API-KEY: your_api_key_here"